josedesoto/monitor/README.md

 	#http://localhost:8000/monitor/default/check_config

+## Example to test it:

+	In the folder static/server_example you have some RRDD to start playing...

-##How to install Collectd in Debian?
+## How to install Collectd in Debian?

 	#apt-get update
 	#apt-get install librrd-dev rrdtool build-essential